justpy-org/justpy/docs/tutorial/sessions.md

 ## Example

 The session id can be used as an index or key to store information about a session.
-In the example below we define a dictionary call `session_dict` and hold the information there.
+In the example below we define a dictionary called `session_dict` and hold the information there.
 If you need the session data to persist between server restarts, you would use a permanent data store like a a shelve or database to hold session data.

-For each session, a tally is kept of the number of visits and the number of clicks.
+In this example, for each session, a tally is kept of the number of visits and the number of clicks.
 JustPy provides the session id as part of the information that event handlers receive.
 If the standard `msg` argument is used, then the session id can be found in `msg.session_id`.

 ```python